Sexual orientation and LGBTQ

 You can get help and support

-Sometimes it can be difficult or impossible to tell others people about your sexual orientation.
+Sometimes it can be difficult or impossible to tell others about your sexual orientation.
 For instance, some people might think that homosexuality is strange or wrong.

 You have the right to live as you wish, and you can get help if you need it.